 The way we do it is pretty simple.
 (Honestly, you could do it yourself on your front porch with a pen and journal and the right set of questions.)

-We deliver the complete written Roadmap that you can implement with or without our help.
-Our Roadmapping clients’ problems and their desired outcomes have varied widely.
+We deliver the complete written Wayfinding Report (or, map) that you can implement with or without our help.
+Our Wayfinding clients’ problems and their desired outcomes have varied widely.

-Here are some examples of past Roadmapping Sessions:
+Here are some examples of past Wayfinding Sessions:

 - A media production company needed help outlining the minimum marketable feature set for photo editing app.
 Without that project brief they had no way to get accurate quotes from dev shops.

 - A registered investment advisor was worried about overspending on a website redesign project.
 He needed help articulating his firm’s real needs and defining the project’s scope.

 - An IP attorney wanted more clients.
 He eventually realized that his branding and positioning missed the mark.
 We fixed that.